Revision Bariatric Surgery

 If a revision procedure, either Gastric Sleeve or Gastric Bypass, is recommended or requested by the patient, this revision procedure can most often be performed at the same time as the Gastric Band Removal.
 This means you will not need to plan for two surgery dates.

-Cost of Lap Band Removal
+What is the Lap Band Removal cost?

 We also offer Lap Band Removal to patients with Medicare but without private health insurance.
 We offer fixed-fee solutions that include the same care that is provided to insured patients.